Kashinath-vh/Improved-Modified-Newton-Raphson-Loadflow/README.md

 # Improved-Modified-Newton-Raphson-Loadflow

+If you are using this code or the algorithm, please cite our paper. https://ieeexplore.ieee.org/document/9342587

 Code repo for our paper: ``Improved Modified Newton Raphson Load Flow Method for Islanded Microgrids''

 Published in: 2020 IEEE 17th India Council International Conference (INDICON)